aponamarev/CarND-Behavioral-Cloning-P3/writeup_template.md

 The final step was to run the simulator to see how well the car was driving around track one.
 The car successfully navigated the track one for 5 laps at default speed of 9mph.
 In addition, I tested the net at 15mph setting, and the model successfully completed the track.

-####2.
-Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

-####3.
-Creation of the Training Set & Training Process
+#### 2. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]
+To capture good driving behavior, I started with the dataset provided by Udacity.
+The data set was heavily skewed towards driving on the straight-line.
+Therefore I had to create synthetic over-sampling algorithm that allowed me to rebalance the number of samples with high degree of steering (sharp turns) to achieve a uniform distribution.

+![data_distribution][image1]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
 These images show what a recovery looks like starting from ... :